 And let’s not forget about mortgage interest!
 It can make up almost all of your monthly payments in the early years of your mortgage loan.
 This is inevitable even when the interest is at a very low percentage.
 Sure, some of the money will be recovered through tax deduction but it will take a lot of time (we’re talking about years here) before more of your monthly payment is going toward principal rather than interest.

 Renovation projects often don’t increase the value of the house either.
 Statistics show that on average you get back only 66 cents for every dollar you spend on home improvement.
 The only home improvement project that comes close to returning its entire cost is replacing a garage door.

 Tax deductions save money, sure, but don’t forget about all the expenses you’ll have for maintenance on your home.
 An unpredictable long-term financial commitment really isn’t the best option for everyone.

 Before you make up your mind whether to rent or buy a home, you should learn more about the difference between homeowners insurance and renters insurance.

 Renters insurance is property insurance that protects the tenant from personal property losses within the rented property.
-Basically, your personal belongings are not covered by the owners or landlords insurance in case something happens to them.
+Basically, your personal belongings are not covered by the owners or landlord’s insurance in case something happens to them.
 If there’s a fire in the house, the structure will be covered by the landlord’s policy but only the renter’s insurance can cover your personal belongings.
-Without it, the renter is responsible for their loss.
+Without it, the renter is responsible for their losses.